 Secondary criteria contribute to the global score assigned to the application.
+Lack of information or clarity on these criteria may result in a lower global score.

-Budget: Is the budget appropriate for the scope and/or educational services of the proposed work?
+- Budget: Is the budget appropriate and reasonable for the scope and/or educational services of the proposed work?
 Is the cost per person served appropriate and reasonable?
-Is the project a good investment of Texas public funds?

-Potential for Replication: Does the program lend itself to replication by others in the State?

-Dissemination: Are there plans for dissemination of the project's results?
+Is the project a good investment of Texas public funds? - Potential for Replication: Does the program lend itself to replication by others in the State?
+If so, does the application describe a plan for doing so? - Dissemination: Are there plans for dissemination of the project's results?